 Nicole A. Cobb

-Senior Lecturer, Department of Human and Organizational Development
+Associate Professor of the Practice, Department of Human and Organizational Development

 Research: Professor Cobb has worked in education for 21 years as a teacher, school counselor and administrator at the district and state level.
 Her professional experience has allowed her to link research to practice in the field of school counseling, specifically as it relates to school climate, crisis response, college access and school counselor effectiveness.
 Before joining the faculty in the school-counseling program of the Department of Human and Organizational Development in the Peabody College of Education at Vanderbilt University she was the Executive Director of School Counseling for Metro-Nashville Public Schools (MNPS) and was appointed by Governor Bredesen as Director of School Counseling for the State of Tennessee during his term in office.